-To write data to the DS1922L/DS1922T, the scratchpad must be used as intermediate storage.
+To write data to the DS1923, the scratchpad must be used as intermediate storage.
 First, the master issues the Write Scratchpad command to specify the desired target address, followed by the data to be written to the scratchpad.
 In the next step, the master sends the Read Scratchpad command to read the scratchpad and to verify data integrity.
-As preamble to the scratchpad data, the DS1922L/DS1922T send the requested target address TA1 and TA2 and the contents of the E/S register.
+As preamble to the scratchpad data, the DS1923 sends the requested target address TA1 and TA2 and the contents of the E/S Register.
 If the PF flag is set, data did not arrive correctly in the scratchpad.
 The master does not need to continue reading; it can start a new trial to write data to the scratchpad.
-Similarly, a set AA flag indicates that the Write command was not recognized by the device.
+Similarly, a set AA flag indicates that the Write Scratchpad command was not recognized by the device.
 If everything went correctly, both flags are cleared and the ending offset indicates the address of the last byte written to the scratchpad.
 Now the master can continue verifying every data bit.
 After the master has verified the data, it must send the Copy Scratchpad command.
 This command must be followed exactly by the data of the three address registers TA1, TA2, and E/S, as the master has read them verifying the scratchpad.
-As soon as the DS1922L/DS1922T have received these bytes, they copy the data to the requested location beginning at the target address.
+As soon as the DS1923 has received these bytes, it copies the data to the requested location beginning at the target address.

-Memory and Control Function Commands
+\Memory and Control Function Commands

-Figure 9 shows the protocols necessary for accessing the memory and the special function registers of the DS1922L/DS1922T.
-An example on how to use these and other functions to set up the DS1922L/DS1922T for a mission is included in the Mission Example: Prepare and Start a New Mission section.
-The communication between the master and the DS1922L/DS1922T takes place either at standard speed (default, OD = 0) or at overdrive speed (OD = 1).
-If not explicitly set into the overdrive mode the DS1922L/DS1922T assume standard speed.
+Figure 9 shows the protocols necessary for accessing the memory and the special function registers of the DS1923.
+An example on how to use these and other functions to set up the DS1923 for a mission is included in the Mission Example: Prepare and Start a New Mission section.
+The communication between the master and the DS1923 takes place either at standard speed (default, OD = 0) or at overdrive speed (OD = 1).
+If not explicitly set into the overdrive mode, the DS1923 assumes standard speed.
 Internal memory access during a mission has priority over external access through the 1-Wire interface.
 This affects several commands in this section.
 See the Memory Access Conflicts section for details and solutions.